KurtBoehm/pysemco/ReadMe.md

 `pysemco` provides tools to tokenize source code in C++, Python, and x86-64 assembly in Intel syntax using Pygments for basic tokens together with `clangd` (C++) or a patched version of Pyright (Python) for semantic tokens.
 The language servers are downloaded and updated automatically upon their use.

-An example for using the library to generate tokens, as well as the HTML output functionality, is contained in `demo/demo.ipynb`.

-The only executable provided by `pysemco` is `pysemco_tex`, which can be used to highlight code in LaTeX.
-A test file is contained in `demo/demo.tex` with the LaTeX definitions that run `pysemco_tex` in `demo/SemanticCode.sty`.
+Currently, there are three converters into different formats, each with a demo in the `demo` subfolder:
+- LaTeX: The demo in `demo.tex` and the definitions in `SemanticCode.sty` (a variant of the file found in [`latex-packages`](https://github.com/KurtBoehm/latex-packages)) are based on `pysemco_tex`, `pysemco`’s only executable.
   This code has been tested with `pdflatex` and `lualatex`, but needs to be compiled from the root of the project for the paths to work.
+- HTML: Used for `display` output in the Jupyter notebook `demo.ipynb`.
+- ANSI escape codes: Used in `demo_ansi.py`.